Will-create/nationalai/readme.md

 - A collection of **datasets** in multiple formats (Parquet, JSON, TXT).
 - An implementation of the **Transformer** architecture for machine translation.
 - **Colab notebooks** for simplified training and inference.
+- A **live demo** for real-time translation between Moore and French.

 > **Note:** This repository is a collection of scripts and resources.
 It does not represent a fully-fledged application with features but is designed to be modular and adaptable for different translation tasks.